tinythings/sysinspect/docs/genusage/virtual_minions.rst

     # Example configuration for clustered minions

-    clustered-minions:
+    cluster:
     # Each minion has a virtual ID and virtual hostname
     # These are basically just labels
     - id: 12345
       hostname: fustercluck
       # Virtual traits by which virtual minions are targeted
       traits:
         key: value

       # Physical minion matches
       nodes:
           # Matches a very specific minion by its /etc/machine-id
         - id: 30490239492034995

-        # Matches all minions configured with domain name started with "web" prefix
+          # Matches by the hostname
+          hostname: minion-01.example.com

-        - query: "web*"
+          query: "minion-*.example.com"

-        # Matches all minions those are OS linux
+          # Matches all minions those are OS linux as well as system memory greater than 8Gb
-        - traits:
-            system.os = "linux"

-        # Matches all minions configured with domain name started with "web" prefix,
-        # but selects only those system memory is more than 8Gb RAM
-        - query: "web*"
           traits:
-            system.mem > 8Gb
+            system.os: "linux"
+            system.mem: "> 8Gb"